lieutdan13/puppet-lieutdan13/README.md

     }
     ```

-2. Run puppet on the machine
+1. Run puppet on the machine
-3. Initialize the first/primary blog for the Wordpress network by visiting the blog's url
+1. Initialize the first/primary blog for the Wordpress network by visiting the blog's url
    * This assumes that the DNS and firewall are configured properly and you have access to the url in a browser
-4. Login to the blog's admin panel with the user created
+1. Login to the blog's admin panel with the user created
-5. Go to Tools --> Network Setup and initialize the Network
+1. Go to Tools --> Network Setup and initialize the Network
+1. Select "Sub-domains" and click "Install"
-6. Set Multisite to be migrated by running the class with multisite =  'migrate'.
+1. Set Multisite to be migrated by running the class with multisite =  'migrate'.
 For example:

     ```Puppet
     class { 'lieutdan13::wordpress':